UWHealth/Front-End-Framework/README.md

 1. [Node](https://nodejs.org/) (version 8+)
 2. [Gulp 4](http://gulpjs.com/) (specifically, `gulp-cli`)
     -   Run `npm install --global gulp-cli` from the command line after Node has been installed.
 3. [Yarn](https://yarnpkg.com/)
     -   Run `npm install --global yarn` from the command line after Node has been installed.

 ## ⚙️ Set up

 1. [Clone this repository](https://github.com/UWHealth/Front-End-Framework.git)
-2. Using the command line (preferably using PowerShell rather than cmd.exe), `cd` to the Framework's directory.
+2. Using the command line (preferably using PowerShell/Terminal rather than cmd.exe), `cd` to the Framework's directory.
 3. Run `yarn` and wait for the dependencies to install.
 4. Run `gulp`.
 5. Open a browser and go to [localhost:8080](http://localhost:8080/).
 This is your local running copy of the Framework.